aminmanafi/Spark/README.md

 The scripts with the "chap" suffix are written from Spark: The Definitive Guide Big Data Processing Made Simple book.

 To run each file try to use "spark-submit file_name".

+The basic level starts from the beginning till the chapter 3-ML-KMeans file.